 22.And many people will come, even mighty nations, to seek the Lord of Hosts in Jerusalem and to entreat the Lord’s favor.

 23.Thus says the Lord of Hosts: In those days, ten men from every language and nation will seize upon the skirt of a Jew, saying, ‘Let us go with you!
 For we have heard that God is with you.’ ”

 ¶1.
 The burden of the word of the Lord against the land of Hadrach, and Damascus its confidence (because the eyes of man are on the Lord and all the tribes of Israel),

 9. Rejoice greatly, O daughter of Zion!
 Shout, O daughter of Jerusalem!
 Behold!
-Your king is coming to you!
-He is righteous and victorious, meek, riding on a donkey, a colt, the offspring of an ass.
+Your king will come to you, righteous and victorious!
+He will be meek, riding on a donkey, even on a colt, the foal of an ass.

 10. I will cut off chariotry from Ephraim and the war horse from Jerusalem, and the bow of war will be cut off.
 And he will speak peace to the Gentiles, and his dominion will be from sea to sea, and from the river to the ends of the earth.